CoinGovernanceSystem/Legal/Privacy Policy (EN).md

 ### PROMOTIONAL OR NEWSLETTER form:

-The submission of information, news, notices, reminders and promotions that may be of your interest, related to the activities of ICOFUNDING and its clients.
+The submission of information, news, notices, reminders and promotions that may be of your interest, related to the activities of CGS and its clients.

 * **Data collected**: email address, first name and surname.
 * **Purpose**: the registration of those who are interested in the submission of information, news and promotions, and to establish or maintain business relationships.